57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 ---

 Solana rose in popularity and matured quickly because its high performance and low costs attracted a surge of developer and user attention.
-Meanwhile, Ethereum (Ethereum or EVM) and EVM-compatible chains had massive ecosystems but faced challenges like limited scalability and high transaction fees.
+Meanwhile, Ethereum (EVM) and EVM-compatible chains had massive ecosystems but faced challenges like limited scalability and high transaction fees.
 As a result, more Web3 developers have been turning to Solana for its improved developer and user experiences, making the migration from Ethereum to Solana a prominent trend.
 So, how do we effectively port the smart contracts we've mastered on Ethereum to the Solana platform?
 Many developers initially thought that they would only need to reprogram apps using Rust rather than Solidity, but they soon discovered that the real migration challenge rested in the fundamental differences of Solana's underlying architecture.
 This article aims to help experienced Ethereum developers complete a critical mental model shift so they can efficiently and securely reimplement existing contract logic the Solana way.

 ## The Core Mindset Shift